MarketWise (NASDAQ:MKTW) Sets New 52-Week Low at $2.21

 Insider Buying and Selling

-In related news, major shareholder Frank Porter Stansberry purchased 38,128 shares of the firm’s stock in a transaction that occurred on Wednesday, September 14th.
-The stock was bought at an average cost of $2.49 per share, with a total value of $94,938.72.
-Following the completion of the purchase, the insider now directly owns 1,570,414 shares in the company, valued at $3,910,330.86.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Insiders purchased a total of 787,749 shares of company stock valued at $2,086,673 over the last three months.
-Corporate insiders own 22.63% of the company’s stock.
+In related news, major shareholder Frank Porter Stansberry purchased 660,725 shares of the business’s stock in a transaction that occurred on Wednesday, July 27th.
+The shares were bought at an average cost of $2.67 per share, with a total value of $1,764,135.75.
+Following the acquisition, the insider now owns 1,085,859 shares of the company’s stock, valued at $2,899,243.53.
+The acquisition was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
+In the last ninety days, insiders have purchased 787,749 shares of company stock valued at $2,086,673.
+22.63% of the stock is owned by insiders.

-Hedge funds and other institutional investors have recently bought and sold shares of the business.
-Sciencast Management LP purchased a new stake in MarketWise in the first quarter worth about $261,000.
-Schonfeld Strategic Advisors LLC grew its holdings in MarketWise by 44.5% in the fourth quarter.
-Schonfeld Strategic Advisors LLC now owns 1,468,900 shares of the newsletter publisher’s stock worth $11,076,000 after purchasing an additional 452,300 shares during the period.
-Divisadero Street Capital Management LP purchased a new stake in MarketWise in the fourth quarter worth about $3,290,000.
-Royce & Associates LP grew its holdings in MarketWise by 13.4% in the first quarter.
-Royce & Associates LP now owns 211,400 shares of the newsletter publisher’s stock worth $998,000 after purchasing an additional 25,000 shares during the period.
-Finally, Qube Research & Technologies Ltd purchased a new stake in MarketWise in the first quarter worth about $135,000.
-Hedge funds and other institutional investors own 3.38% of the company’s stock.
+A number of hedge funds and other institutional investors have recently made changes to their positions in the stock.
+Vanguard Group Inc. boosted its holdings in shares of MarketWise by 87.8% in the 1st quarter.
+Vanguard Group Inc. now owns 1,511,211 shares of the newsletter publisher’s stock worth $7,133,000 after buying an additional 706,607 shares during the last quarter.
+Schonfeld Strategic Advisors LLC lifted its holdings in MarketWise by 44.5% during the fourth quarter.
+Schonfeld Strategic Advisors LLC now owns 1,468,900 shares of the newsletter publisher’s stock valued at $11,076,000 after purchasing an additional 452,300 shares during the last quarter.
+Allianz Asset Management GmbH purchased a new stake in MarketWise during the first quarter valued at about $1,893,000.
+Divisadero Street Capital Management LP purchased a new stake in MarketWise during the fourth quarter valued at about $3,290,000.
+Finally, Formidable Asset Management LLC lifted its holdings in MarketWise by 612.1% during the first quarter.
+Formidable Asset Management LLC now owns 402,994 shares of the newsletter publisher’s stock valued at $1,901,000 after purchasing an additional 346,399 shares during the last quarter.
+3.38% of the stock is owned by hedge funds and other institutional investors.

 MarketWise, Inc operates a multi-brand platform of subscription businesses that provides financial research, software, education, and tools for investors in the United States and Internationally.
 The company offers a portfolio of independent investment research, as well as various software and analytical tools on a subscription basis.